 Context Hooks

-Hooks that inject project memory, directives, reminders, and notepad content into Codex prompts via system-reminder tags.
+Hooks that inject project memory, session reminders, wiki summaries, and mode state into Codex prompts via system-reminder tags.

 Sources injected